WheteThunger/MonumentFinder/README.md

 - `mf list <filter>` -- List all monuments, train tunnels, and underwater lab modules.
 The filter is optional.
 - `mf show <filter>` -- (Requires admin) Shows text above all monuments, train tunnels, and underwater lab modules.
 The filter is optional.
 - `mf closest` -- Prints information about the closest monument, train tunnel, or underwater lab module.
 If admin, this also displays the monument bounds.
+- `mf closest config` -- Adds an entry into the config for the closest monument.

 ## Configuration